Electrizing/home/README.md

 # Portfolio
 ## About me
-Hey, I'm a programmer with 4+ years of experience, I mostly code in LUA, Python, JavaScript and C#.
+Hey, I'm a programmer with 5+ years of experience, I mostly code in Lua, Python, and JavaScript.

-I have made a lot of projects in Roblox Studio (50+), mostly for fun.
+I have made a lot of projects in Roblox Studio, mostly for fun.
+However, I own a game with 3M+ visits.

 ## Payment
-I only accept Robux.
+Accepting primarily PayPal.
+If you use a different payment method, such as CashApp, maybe I could accept that too.

 Please be reasonable with the prices, for example, I can't make you a whole game for 1,000 Robux.